|

 Learn More: Nasturtium companion plants.

-Attract beneficial predatory insects: Marigolds help attract beneficial insects like parasitic wasps hoverflies and ladybugs.
-Ladybugs, in particular, will feast on aphids infestations.
+Attract beneficial predatory insects: Marigolds help attract beneficial insects like parasitic wasps, hoverflies, and ladybugs.
+Ladybugs, in particular, will feast on aphid infestations.

 Help improve the soil: Turning the marigolds into the soil at the end of the season helps kill pests like root-knot nematodes.
-Be sure to use French and Mexican marigolds if you need to fend off nematodes.
+Be sure to use French and Mexican marigolds to fend off nematodes.

 Learn More: Marigold Companion Planting